rks101/eglinux/README.md

 cat /proc/$$/maps
 ```

-And the stack associated with process $$:
+And the symbolic trace of the process's kernel stack for process $$:
 ```
 cat /proc/$$/stack
 ```

 You can check cmdline, status, limits files for a process using proc.

-Using the output of the above commands, convince yourself that you can visualise the stack, heap, and text segment of a process using virtual addresses and the output.
-Also, see /lib/x84_64-linux-gnu/lib*  files and other shared libraries.
+Using the output of the above commands, convince yourself that you can visualise the kernel stack, heap, and text segment of a process using virtual addresses and the output.
+Also, see /lib/x86_64-linux-gnu/lib*  files and other shared libraries.
 In the above example, replace $$ with a process ID you are interested in.

 Next you should try out: